NiccoloVacca/TBDM-Project/README.md

 4. Run Kafka with '_bin/kafka-server-start.sh config/server.properties_' command
 5. Create a topic called '**reddit**' with the command: '_bin/kafka-topics.sh --create --topic reddit --bootstrap-server {machine_ip}:9092_' - If you want to change the name of the topic, remember to replace it also in the code
 6. If it doesn't exist, create a database named '**tbdm-project**' with MongoDB and 2 Collections in this DB named '**reddit-data**' and '**reddit-computed-data**' - If you want to change the name of the DB and the Collections, remember to replace them also in the code
-7. Run the first Flink job that will produce data from Reddit r/gaming subreddit just by running the '**Producer.java**' class.
+7. Run the first Flink job that will produce data from Reddit r/gaming subreddit just by producing the JAR file out of '**Producer.java**' class.
-8. Run the second Flink job that will read, process and store data from Reddit r/gaming subreddit just by running the '**Consumer.java**' class.
+8. Run the second Flink job that will read, process and store data from Reddit r/gaming subreddit just by producing the JAR file out of '**Consumer.java**' class.
 9. You can check the results in your MongoDB through MongoDB Compass or CLI
 ## Results Example
 ![raw_1](https://i.ibb.co/7Y21Gfx/reddit-data-screenshot1.jpg)